sirkibsirkib/vault/README.md

 All your persistent data is stored in a single user-passed (or configured) directory.
 Vault relies on hashing to obfuscate the keys your store has populated, and uses AES encryption to hide the values associated with those keys.
+Additionally, value data is padded with random noise to decouple persistent filesize from the length of stored values.

 To make sense of any of this, the user must provide a super-password at startup, whose hash is used to salt the other security functions.
 As a result, several different